pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

         ...
         """
         # make sure to call the super method
-        super().__init__('Preprocessing', False)  # double check the docstring of _BaseProcess.__init__ for the required parameters
+        # double check the docstring of _BaseProcess.__init__ for the required parameters
+        super().__init__('Preprocessing', False)
         # param 1 is a human-readable name for the process
         # param 2 is whether or not the result return value is important.
-If False, the input/output dictionary is returned from predict
+        # If False, the input/output dictionary is returned from predict
-        # if True, the result dictionary is returned
+        # If True, the result dictionary is returned

         self.attr1 = attr1
         ...

     """
     Due to the way that python sets docstrings, this call is necessary to have a publically viewable docstring for the public method, predict
     The definition and body of the function should not change (ie always should be "def predict(self, *args, **kwargs)" and "super().predict(*args, **kwargs)").
     The only thing that gets modified here is the docstring, which should match that of the _predict declaration
     """
     def predict(self, *args, **kwargs):
         """